If a Member Dies Before Retiring, Can the Member Provide for Payment of a Lifetime Allowance to a Surviving Family Member?

 An Option D designation has a serious and lasting legal impact unless:

-• A member's surviving beneficiaries are eligible to receive an accidental
+- a member’s surviving beneficiaries are eligible to receive an accidental death benefit; or

-The designated beneficiary is entitled to receive the Option C allowance the member would have been entitled to receive if the member had attained age 55 and retired on the date he or she died.
-The number of years of service that the member had been granted when he or she died plus any service for which the beneficiary makes a "make-up" payment will be used in the calculation.
+The designated beneficiary is entitled to receive the Option C allowance the member would have been entitled to receive if the member had attained the minimum age for retirement and retired on the date he or she died.
+The number of years of service that the member had been granted when he or she died plus any service for which the beneficiary makes a “make-up” payment will be used in the calculation.

-The beneficiary's age factor is also increased, by the number of years necessary to bring the member up to age 55.
-For example, Jack Jones dies at age 49, and his wife Mary is 45.
-The age factor used for Jack will be 55, or an increase in 6 years.
-Mary's age factor will also be increased by 6 years, in this case resulting in an age factor of 51.
+The beneficiary’s age factor is also increased, by the number of years necessary to bring the member up to the minimum age for retirement.
+For example, Jack Jones, a member in Group 1, dies at age 49, and his wife Mary is 45.
+The age factor used for Jack will be 60, or an increase in 11 years.
+Mary’s age factor will also be increased by 11 years, in this case resulting in an age factor of 56.

 The designated beneficiary is entitled to receive the Option C allowance the member would have received if the member had retired on the date he or she died.